jxtngx/lightning-lab/README.md

 ## Overview

 Lightning Pod is a template Python environment, tooling, and architecture for deep learning research projects using the [Lightning.ai](https://lightning.ai) ecosystem.
 The project culminates with a Dash UI (shown below) to display training results.
+The UI is implemented as Lightning App that can shared via Lightning Cloud.

 ![](assets/dash_ui.png)